The 411 on Yummy Pizza Crusts

 Making yummy pizza crusts at home is the perfect way to bond with the family while eating well!
 There are plenty of ways to get fancy, too!
 You can add spices into the crust mix like oregano, thyme, paprika, and basil.
 Or, pile on the untraditional (or traditional) toppings for added flavor, such as pineapple, spinach, bacon, buffalo chicken, barbecue sauce, caramelized onions, or even mac and cheese.

 Now, all that’s left is to get cookin’!
 And, if you ever feel like skipping the dough making, pick up a take-home pizza kit from Spizzico.
 Our $10 kit comes with one topping of your choice and it’s easy to assemble.
-Just give Spizzico Italian Kitchen a call and we’ll have your kit ready for pick up at our Arnold and Edgewater location.
+Just give Spizzico Italian Kitchen a call and we’ll have your kit ready for pick up at our Arnold location.